-- Once a contract with Social Value Points has been awarded, you must inform the Social Value Unit at SIB.
+- Once a contract with Social Value Points has been awarded, you must inform the Social Value Unit at SIB using the Notification of Contract form available here.
 You will also need to inform the Unit if the contract is delayed and when the contract has completed.
-You can contact the Social Value Unit at info@buysocialni.org; - The Unit will set up the contract in the Social Value Monitoring Portal, prepopulating the Social Value Points targets included on the contract, and issue the Supplier with login details and guidance on how to add information relating to the delivery of their targets; - The Supplier will receive a reminder to update the report; however, Suppliers can log in to the monitoring portal at any time; - Suppliers record their progress to date against each indicator.
-(There is also a notes section which Suppliers should be encouraged to use to record any efforts that they have made to fulfil their targets); and, - A report will be sent from the system at regular intervals to both the Supplier and Client Project Managers.
+You can contact the Social Value Unit at info@socialvalueni.org. - The Unit will set up the contract in the Social Value Monitoring Portal, prepopulating the Social Value Points targets included on the contract, and issue the Supplier with login details and guidance on how to add information relating to the delivery of their targets. - The Supplier will receive a reminder to update the report; however, Suppliers can log in to the monitoring portal at any time. - Suppliers record their progress to date against each indicator.
+(There is also a notes section which Suppliers should be encouraged to use to record any efforts that they have made to fulfil their targets.) - A report will be sent from the system at regular intervals to both the Supplier and Client Project Managers.
 This report should be regularly reviewed during progress meetings to determine if the Supplier is on track to deliver their targets.